aphp/eds-pseudo/docs/training.md

 In any case, you will need to modify the [configs/config.cfg](https://github.com/aphp/eds-pseudo/blob/main/configs/config.cfg) file to reflect these changes.
 This configuration already contains the rule-based components of the previous section, feel free to add or remove them as you see fit.
-You may also want to modify the [pyproject.toml](https://github.com/aphp/eds-pseudo/blob/main/pyproject.toml) file to change the name of packaged model
-(defaults to `eds-pseudo-aphp`).
+The [configs/config.cfg](https://github.com/aphp/eds-pseudo/blob/main/configs/config.cfg) file also contains the name of the package model in the `[package]` section (defaults to `eds-pseudo-public`).

 ## DVC